Joan-Adhiambo/yolo/explanation.md

 # ORCHESTRATION EXPLANATION

 # Choice of Kubernetes Objects
+- For each object I didn't specify namespace, and by default the services,pods,statefulset were created in the default namespace.

-### Database (MongoDB): I used a StatefulSet because it provides:-
+### Database (MongoDB): I used a StatefulSet.

-- Persistent storage across pod restarts.
+- Reasons:-
+- Persistent storage even when pods are deleted.
+This helps with data consistency and percistence.
 - Ordered deployment and scaling, which is important for stateful applications like databases.

 ### Backend and Frontend: I used Deployments to ensure: